Houston Green Card Attorneys

 Lawful Permanent Resident Status

 “Green card holder” has turned into a typical term for an immigrant who has lawful permanent resident (LPR) status in the United States because of the identification card (green-colored) they get as verification of their legal immigrant status.
-Green cards can be acquired in various distinctive ways, the most widely recognized of which are through family, consular processing, business, and obtaining refugee or asylee status.
-Permanent residence can also be obtained by applying for a adjustment from nonimmigrant to immigrant status.
+Green cards can be acquired in various distinctive ways, the most widely recognized of which are through , consular processing, business, and obtaining refugee or asylee status.
+Permanent residence can also be obtained by applying for a adjustment of status.

 Who is eligible to obtain a green card?

-Eligibility for LPR status relying upon on how the immigrant wants to receive the visa.
+Eligibility for LPR status relying upon on how immigrants wants to receive the visa.
 If they are the immediate family member of a U.S. citizen or permanent resident who is sponsoring their immigration, then they are qualified according to preference.
-Just a specific number of visas may be issued each year, which means that immediate family of citizens and LPRs have first preference, while extended family members are required to wait longer.
-Additionally extraordinary ability workers (EB-1 visas) have priority in business-based immigration, while skilled workers, special immigrants, and others must wait longer until a visa number becomes available.
+Just a specific number of visas may be issued each year by USCIS, which means that immediate of citizens and LPRs have first preference, while extended family members are required to wait .
+Additionally extraordinary ability workers (EB-1 visas) have priority in business-based immigration, while skilled worker, special immigrants, and others have a longer waiting period until a visa number becomes available.

 Applying for a Green Card

-For family visa applicants, the family member in the United States must file a Petition for Alien Relative (Form I-130), after which the foreign family member must file an Application to Register Permanent Residence or to Adjust Status (Form I-485).
+For family visa applicants, the in the United States must file a Petition for Alien Relative (Form I-130) with USCIS office, after which the foreign must file an Application to Register Permanent Residence or to Adjust Status (Form I-485).
 For employment visas, the U.S. employer must have labor certification.
-They have to file a Petition for Alien Worker (Form I-140) before the worker may apply for permanent residence.
+They have to file a for Alien Worker (Form I-140) before the worker may apply for permanent residence.

-Herrera Law Firm can advise you through the way toward applying for a green card.
-It is a long and difficult process that requires a great deal of patience, but our legal team will stay by your side from beginning to end and work relentlessly to speed your case to completion.
+If you want to live and work in the United States, law firms like ours can advise you through the way toward applying for a green card.
+It is a long and difficult process that requires a great deal of patience, but our immigration lawyers will stay by your side from beginning to end and work relentlessly to speed your case to completion.
+Call green card attorney Herrera today!